AlouiLouai/humble-superhero-app/README.md

 ## IF I HAD MORE TIME

-1. Database Persistence
+1. (ALREADY DONE) Database Persistence
   - Replace the in-memory array with writing to Disk using for example PostgresSQL that scale vertically adding more ressources ( GPU, RAM, etc)

-2. Authentication & Authorization
+2. (I CANT HANDLE THIS SINCE I HAVEN'T A VALID CARD TO PAY FOR AWS ":(" ) Authentication & Authorization
   - Integrate AWS Cognito to add user authentication and role-based access control.

 3. Real-time Updates